-Wheeled backpacks are a must for people who always carry a lot of heavy gear.
-They tremendously help avoid pain your back, when you’re carrying 30lbs+ of gear everyday.
+Wheeled backpacks are a must when you travel with a lot of heavy gear.
+They help tremendously with back pain especially when you’re carrying lots of gear every day.

-But with so many different options, how do you know which backpacks are right to buy?
+But with so many different options, how do you know which wheeled backpacks are right to buy?
 Only by doing a lot of research, which is exactly what we did so you didn’t have to!
-Even if you end up buying a rolling duffel bag!

 At A Glance: Our Top 3 Picks for Wheeled Backpack